 Fillings and toppings for buckwheat crepes

-There's really no limit to the sweet and savory fillings you can add to buckwheat crepes.
+There's really no limit to the sweet and savory fillings you can add.
 Try these suggestions, or come up with your own ideas using your favorite flavors.

-- To make the French buckwheat galette called a crêpe complète, you'll need gruyère cheese, ham, and a fried egg.
+- To make the classic French buckwheat crêpe complète, you'll need gruyère cheese, ham, and a fried egg.
 Melt the cheese on the bottom, then top with ham, add the egg and fold the sides in to make the square shape.

 - Try smoked salmon, mascarpone cheese and fresh dill.